 When your nerves are sensitive to normal movement it is referred to as neural sensitivity.
-It is the type of problem like pain down your arm when you stretch it out or pain down your leg when you stretch it out.
+It is typically pain down your arm or your leg when you stretch it out.

 Think of your nerves like rubber bands that usually like movement but when they’re sensitive they don’t like it.

 They can cause muscles around them to tighten to stop you stretching them and other sensations such as tingling and numbness.